“Urban Planning Guide for City Leaders,” Research for UN-Habitat Report, 2014

 Abstract

-The report emphasizes new approaches developed by emerging economies and poorer countries, where challenges are the greatest, and resource constraints are most acute.
-The chapter discusses the wide range of problems that face municipal authorities in financing urban development — based on extensive research and a review of more than 40 case studies — as community leaders respond to the challenges of major shifts in their economic base resulting from falling trade barriers and a globalizing economy.
+The report emphasized new approaches developed by emerging economies and poorer countries, where challenges are the greatest and resource constraints are most acute.
+The chapter discussed the wide range of problems that faced municipal authorities in financing urban development—based on extensive research and a review of more than 40 case studies—as community leaders responded to the challenges of major shifts in their economic base resulting from falling trade barriers and a globalizing economy.
 Case studies document sources of municipal revenues, the evolution of spending patterns as result of decentralization, and the impact of privatization of public services.

 [Excerpt]: INTRODUCTION: This report was prepared as a background paper for the UN-Habitat Global Report 2005: Financing Urban Shelter and a summary was included as Chapter 3 of the Global Report under the title: “Municipal Finance: Conditions and Trends.